rilhia/dataiku-test/tutorial/document.md

 - **Player Session Handling**: While player data is stored using localStorage, this is not ideal for longer-term game tracking.
 Adding server-side storage or integrating with a database could allow for a more persistent game, especially if multiple players want to access the game from different devices.
 - **Lazy Developer Syndrome**: Some parts of the code (like console logging when certain conditions aren’t met) were left in for quick debugging.
 Ideally, this should be replaced with error handling and user-friendly messaging.

 These are just a few ideas for improving the project.
-I’d love to hear how others might build upon or tweak this game, so feel free to fork it, share your modifications, or suggest new features!
+I’d love to hear how others might build upon or tweak this game, so feel free to take a copy, share your modifications and/or suggest new features!

 ### Conclusion